hapax/hapax.github.io/outreach.md

 The [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) is an outreach program for high school students in the Vancouver area.
 I was a volunteer in 2018 and coordinated from 2019--20.
-Here are a few of the crazy things I got up to:
+Here are a few of the things I got up to:
 <!-- - *The Hacker's Guide to Physics* [[1](assets/dim-slides.pdf),
   [2](assets/random-slides.pdf), [3](assets/brownian-slides.pdf)] (2020).
 A series of lectures
   covering dimensional analysis,